procinproc/PiP/README.md

 (BLT)", again, to take the best of two worlds, Kernel-Level Thread (KLT) and User-Level Thread (ULT) here.
 A BLT is a PiP task.
 When a PiP task is created it runs as a KLT.
-At any point the KLT can becomme a ULT by decoupling the associated kernel thread from the KLT.
-The decoupled kernel thread becommes idle.
+At any point the KLT can become a ULT by decoupling the associated kernel thread from the KLT.
+The decoupled kernel thread becomes idle.
 Later, the ULT can become KLT again by coupling with the kernel thread.

 ## User-Level Process (ULP, from v3)